haberdashPI/vscode-master-key/notes.md

 Visual doc improvements:

 BUG FIX: not all colors are showing up in the visual documentation yet
+- write tests

 - IMPROVEMENT: show escape/function key row in the visual key doc

-IMPROVEMENT: put some examples of cool features from `Larkin` in the README
+- IMPROVEMENT: put some examples of cool features from `Larkin` in the README

-IMPROVEMENT: use `getExtension` or some such on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)
+- IMPROVEMENT: use `getExtension` or some such on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)